amplia-iiot/oda-docs/content/layers/ruleengine/utils.md

 specifies the datastream id (datastreamId) and new value for that datastream (value).
 *Output*: Refreshed state with the new value set as last value of the datastream.

+**setValueWithTime**
+*Function*: Change the last value of a existing datastream, using a real value in simply format (boolean, string, integer, etc.) as input.
+It allows to specify the time of the datastream.
+*Input*: Actual state of the stateManager (state), a String that specified the device id (deviceId), a String that specifies the datastream id (datastreamId), the time to set in the datastream and new value for that datastream (value).
+*Output*: Refreshed state with the new value and time set as last value of the datastream.

 ___

 ## Filter